Early Childhood Education, B.S.

 This program has a separate admission process.
 Please consult the admission requirements for this program on the School of Education page for more information.

-Students who wish to become certified in early childhood education must have an additional academic major in an area outside of the School of Education.
-Students will graduate with a B.S. degree in Early Childhood Education and a second B.S. or B.A. degree in a major outside of the School of Education.
+Students who wish to become certified in early childhood education must have an additional academic major in an area outside of the School of Education with study in the areas of child and human development and family and community studies, or related areas.

 Overall GPA of 2.7 is required.